pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0126.md

 Since then they have found use cases in many places, such as in the Composable Architecture, our [parsing library][parsing-gh], vanilla [SwiftUI navigation][swiftui-nav-gh], and more.

-However, the ergnomoics were never quite right.
+However, the ergonomics were never quite right.
 That all changed with Swift 5.9 was released, which brought with it macros.
 They allow us to generate more correct and more performant case paths for any enum, and we dedicated 2 episodes ([part 1][macro-case-paths-1] and [part 2][macro-case-paths-2]) to exploring how.